 Canned chickpeas can be used for this recipe.
 Drain, rinse and use.
 If using dried chickpeas, soak overnight or for 8 hours minimum.

-Drain the chickpeas and keep aside.
+Drain the chickpeas and let them cool.
 You might want to reserve some of the cooking water to use later, for thinning out the sauce if it becomes too thick.

 Meanwhile, cook the pasta, prep the vegetables and prepare the sauce.
 Reserve some pasta water.

-Blend the cashews with 1/4 cup of water to make a smooth paste.
+Soak the cashews in 1/4 cup of warm water for 15 minutes and blend to make a smooth paste.

 Take a wide, deep pan that can hold all of the pasta.
-Saute minced garlic and green chilies in olive oil, add almond milk, cashew paste, and Italian seasoning.
-Stir well and bring the sauce to a boil under medium heat and simmer for 10 minutes.
+Saute minced garlic and green chilies in olive oil.

 How to avoid your pasta turning mushy or gummy

-Cook until the pasta is ALMOST done.
+- Cook until the pasta is ALMOST done (al dente).
 Cook for about 5 minutes lesser than the time specified in the package instructions.

-Drain immediately and add olive oil (about 1 tablespoon per cup of uncooked pasta).
-Mix well.
+- Drain immediately and toss with olive oil (about 1 tablespoon per cup of uncooked pasta).

 Make-ahead option

-- beet orange salad for a vegan meal.
+- Beet orange salad or oven roasted potatoes and broccoli for a vegan meal.

 Interesting facts about Chickpeas